 \end{figure}

-Figure \ref{fig:delay} shows the End-to-end delay of SIGO and LSGO when the number of nodes and the shadowing parameter is varied.
+Figure \ref{fig:delay} shows the end-to-end delay of SIGO and LSGO when the number of nodes and the shadowing parameter are varied.

 As shown in figure \ref{fig:delay}, the delay of both SIGO and LSGO increases with an increase in the number of nodes.
-In the simulation scenario and setting of this study, the effect of the proposed protocol on the delay is very small.
+In the simulation scenario and setting of this study, the effect of the proposed protocol on the delay was very small.

 We have the following three reasons for this:

-(1) Since the road structure used in our simulation is a grid, the distance between the source node and the destination node does not change regardless of which road the packet is relayed on.
+(1) Because the road structure used in our simulation is a grid, the distance between the source node and the destination node does not change regardless of which road the packet is relayed on.

-(2) In this experiment, we did not implement recovery routing such as GPSR recovery scheme to deal with the local optimum problem.
-(3) Retransmission control is not used in this experiment.
+(2) In this experiment, we did not implement recovery routing such as the GPSR recovery scheme to deal with the local optimum problem.
+(3) Retransmission control was not used in the experiment.

 \begin{figure}[!ht]